rljacobson/Prattle/Making a Pratt Parser Generator.md

 }
 ```

 This class establishes the Multiply operator as an infix, left associative operator.
 We have also initialized our operator precedence to 40.
-Again, the InfixLeftAssoc superclass and other ancestor classes compute left and right binding power (LBP and RBP) from the value of precedence and associativity and implement the `led` method ("left donation" parselette method) and any utility methods and members.
+Again, the InfixLeftAssoc superclass and other ancestor classes compute left and right binding power (LBP and RBP) from the value of precedence and associativity and implement the `led` method ("left denotation" parselette method) and any utility methods and members.
 This concrete subclass serves the following purposes:

 1. encodes the affix (by specifying its superclass)
 2. encodes the associativity  (by specifying its superclass)